 A unique feature of our program is our Class IV course, Math-Science Investigations (MSI).
 This course, taken by all members of Class IV in heterogeneously grouped sections, provides an interdisciplinary experience for our students.

 In addition to coursework, interested students have the opportunity to challenge themselves in outside competitions, both regionally and nationally.
-These contests include Mathcounts, Math Madness online competition, Harvard-MIT Mathematics Tournament, and the sequence of American Mathematics Competitions: the AMC-8, AMC-10, AMC-12, AIME, and USA(J)MO.
+These contests include Mathcounts, the Math Madness online competition, and the sequence of American Mathematics Competitions: the AMC-8, AMC-10, AMC-12, AIME, and USA(J)MO.

 Math 7 is designed to introduce boys to a variety of new ideas and to solidify crucial concepts and skills.
 Traditional pre-Algebra topics such as fractions, decimals, signed numbers, percents, area and volume, and ratio and proportion are reviewed in a problem-solving context at different points throughout the year.
 As a foundation for future math and science work, students are introduced to the fundamental principles of data analysis, probability, and statistics.
-The course also includes an introduction to computer programming, allowing boys an opportunity to understand fundamental principles of logic and reasoning.
 In the latter part of the year, students learn fundamental algebraic techniques such as solving equations, factoring, and analyzing linear functions.

 This course presents a comprehensive overview of the fundamentals of algebra.
 The course emphasizes algebraic techniques, particularly factoring, solving equations, and analyzing linear functions.
 Strategies for solving problems form an important component of the course, and an assortment of word problems is covered throughout the year.
 Other topics covered include real numbers, operations with polynomials and algebraic fractions, inequalities, systems of equations, radical expressions, and quadratic functions.
 Students explore functions extensively, namely polynomial, rational, exponential, and logarithmic functions.
 Depending on the section, other topics studied may include conics, sequences and series, and an introduction to trigonometry.

-Math-Science Investigations (MSI is a lab-based course that provides Class IV boys the opportunity to investigate how we use energy and materials to shape and control the world around us.
+Math-Science Investigations (MSI) is a lab-based course that provides Class IV boys the opportunity to investigate powerful ideas in a hands-on context.
 Boys do this in an interdisciplinary context, exploring ideas in science, technology, engineering, the arts, and mathematics, collectively known as STEAM.
 Boys are active learners in this course, discovering concepts through investigation and experimentation and completing projects, often in collaboration, of increasing complexity over the course of the year.
 They also become immersed in the “maker” culture, building the creative confidence to use newfound skills, tools, and technologies to approach challenging problems.

 AP Calculus is one of the masterpieces of mathematics.
 In this course students extend the concepts of slope and area to all the nonlinear functions they have studied.
 This Advanced Placement course is offered at two levels: AB and BC Calculus.
 Both sections study the derivative and integral in depth, covering topics such as tangent lines, curve sketching, related rates, implicit differentiation, slope fields, optimization problems, areas, volumes, and differential equations.
 The BC Calculus class also covers advanced integration techniques and Taylor series.
-The text for the AB course is Larson and Edwards, Calculus of a Single Variable.
-The text for the BC course is Stewart, Calculus: Concepts and Contexts.
+The text for the Class I AB and BC courses is Larson and Edwards, Calculus of a Single Variable.
+The text for the Class II BC course is Stewart, Calculus: Concepts and Contexts.

 Advanced Topics in Mathematics